Migratory game bird hunting: frequently asked questions

 Notice

-Exporting migratory gamebirds in the United States
+Exporting migratory gamebirds to the United States

 Hunters intending to travel to the United States with migratory game birds harvested in Canada should familiarize themselves with the United States regulations regarding the importation of migratory game birds.
-Please check the U.S. code of Federal regulations: eCFR: 50 CFR Part 20 Subpart G - Importations
+Please check the U.S. code of Federal regulations: eCFR: 50 CFR Part 20 Subpart G - Importations.

 For detailed information about migratory game bird hunting in Canada: